 An Android app is designed specifically for smartphones and tablets running the Android operating system to perform tasks such as messaging on mobile devices.

-The architecture of an Android app is made up of essential components, such as activities and fragments, backend API, and app manifest that governs app interactions and data management.
+The architecture of an Android app is made up of essential components, such as activities and fragments, server connection, and app manifest that governs app interactions and data management.

 What Is an Android App?